-- 1. All persons serving in a management position within SCCSA, Club or Zone must acquire a Suitability Card (Blue Card) if they do not have a child involved. - 2.
-All staff and volunteers 18 years and over who have some form of responsibility including coaches and managers in SCCSA, Club, or Zone require a Suitability Card.
+- 1. All persons serving as Coach, Manager or in a Management positions within SCCSA, Club or Zone must acquire a Suitability Card (Blue Card). - 2.
+All staff and volunteers 18 years and over who have some form of responsibility for Children in SCCSA, Club or Zone require a Suitability Card.
 Parents working with their own children are exempt under the legislation.
-However everyone must abide by the Codes of Conduct and Policies. - 3.
-Clubs are responsible to keep their own up to date Suitability Card Register of their members (see sample Form F7 at the end of this document). - 4.
-All personnel are required to show their Suitability Card when asked. - 5.
+However everyone must abide by the Codes of Conduct and Policies.. - 3.
+Clubs are responsible to keep their own up to date Suitability Card Register of their members available online in Queensland from Blue Card Services. - 4.
+All personnel are required to show proof of their Suitability Card when asked. - 5.
 Management, Coaches or Managers have a right to ask for proof of ID when a visitor or parent is unknown to them.
 Visitors and parents are never to be left alone with children out of sight. - 6.
 Attendance sheets should be kept for all practices, games and other activities etc. - 7.
 Coach and/or manager should arrive well before an activity (practice and/or games) and ensure all children are picked up by parent or pre-arranged care giver before leaving. - 8.
 All persons in responsible positions within SCCSA and Clubs are to read and acknowledge this policy. - 9.
 Anyone transferring from one Club to another must provide details of their Suitability Card and their new Club is to inform the Commission of Blue Card transfer. - 10.
 Each person with a position of responsibility to be aware of their Duty of Care, and responsibility to provide a safe, caring environment for the children, they must be alert and watchful at all times, putting the needs of the children before their own. - 11.
 All aspects are open to the observation by parents and other related adults. - 12.
 The age of individuals be recognised as one of the determinants in deciding what is acceptable and unacceptable behaviour. - 13.
 A child should never be left alone or a leader should always avoid one on one situations with a child in a closed environment or be left with a lone child at the end of an activity.
 Always stay in an open environment where you can be seen and the children can be seen.